 This Portuguese tomato jelly recipe was shared with Amanda Hesser, author and former food writer for The New York Times, by Maria, an expatriate Portuguese cook living in France.
 I’ve received countless requests for this sweet and simple delight, the centerpiece of many Portuguese childhoods.
 Thanks to Amanda, here it is.
 Bom appetite.–David Leite

 - 1 H, 15 M

 - 1 quart tomato juice (about 6 1/2 pounds [3 kg] tomatoes should yield 1 quart juice—do not use canned)

 - 1 cup water

 - 1. Purée the tomatoes in a food processor, working in batches if necessary.
-Pass the pulp through a sieve, pressing with the rounded side of a ladle or a wooden spoon to extract as much juice as possible.
+Pass the pulp through a sieve, pressing with the rounded side of a ladle or spoon to extract as much juice as possible.
 Measure out 1 quart (4 cups) juice.